 Next, we will talk about Uptime in our Godaddy vs Hostgator comparison.

 Uptime is one of the most important components of a good web host.
 Typically it is the amount of time that a server has ‘stayed up and running’, and is often measured in percentage.

 For example, if a site is down for 1 whole day during the entire month (or 30 days) – the uptime would be 96.667% , or if it’s down for 5 mins – then it’s 99.99%, and for just 3 secs – the uptime would be 99.9999%.
 In other words, more number of ‘Nines’ in a number means better Uptime.

 You Might Find It Useful : Siteground Vs Bluehost For Magento Hosting

-Godaddy on the other hand, also offers 99.9% uptime, but as the load on their server increases, their ‘downtime percentage’ increases too.
+Godaddy Uptime stands at 99.9% as well, but as the load on their server increases, their ‘downtime percentage’ increases too.

 Hostgator runs on CentOS Linux x86 and uses Dual Xeon E5520 2.26 GHz Quad Core Processors for all its webhosting, reseller, and VPS accounts.

 Godaddy offers both Linux and Windows as hosting account OS options, and uses Type 1x Xeon E3-1220-v3 Processors.